 - 1.1 Introduction

 - 1.2 Objectives

-- 1.3 Early Communication modes
+- 1.3 Early Communication Modes

-- 1.4 Meaning and examples of oral traditions
+- 1.4 Meaning and Examples of Oral Traditions

-- 1.5 Written language
+- 1.5 Written Language

-- 1.6 Introduction to traditional and folk media
+- 1.6 Introduction to Traditional and Folk Media

-- 1.7 Traditional and folk media in India
+- 1.7 Traditional and Folk Media in India

-- 1.8 Traditional and folk media in northeast India
+- 1.8 Traditional and Folk Media in North East India

-- 1.9 Summing Up
+- 1.9 Let Us Sum Up

 - 1.10 References and Suggested Readings

+- 1.11 Model Questions

-- 1.11 Check Your Progress
+- 1.12 Answers to Check Your Progress

 This unit introduces you to the meaning and concept of communication.
 The unit aims at understanding the early modes of human communication.
-In this unit you will be familiarised with various modes of early communication through examples.
+In this unit you will be familiarized with various modes of early communication through examples.
 Further in this unit you will be introduced to the concept of traditional and folk media with special reference to India and northeast India.
 The examples provided will help you with clear and better understanding.